datacarpentry/shell-genomics/episodes/04-redirection.md

 ~~~
 {: .bash}

 Suppose we want to see how many reads in our file have really bad segments containing 10 consecutive unknown nucleoties (Ns).
-Let's search for the string NNNNNNNNNN in the SRR098026 file.

 > ## Determining quality
 >
 > In this lesson, we're going to be manually searching for strings of `N`s within our sequence
 > results to illustrate some principles of file searching.
 It can be really useful to do this
-> type of searching to get a feel for the quality of your sequencing results, however, in you
+> type of searching to get a feel for the quality of your sequencing results, however, in your
 > research you will most likely use a bioinformatics tool that has a built-in program for
 > filtering out low-quality reads.
 You'll learn how to use one such tool in
 > [a later lesson](http://www.datacarpentry.org/wrangling-genomics/00-readQC/).
 >
 {: .callout}

+Let's search for the string NNNNNNNNNN in the SRR098026 file.
 ~~~
 $ grep NNNNNNNNNN SRR098026.fastq
 ~~~